Roman Fitness Systems

 The Truth About Carbs and Two Fat Burning Recipes

-In my last blog post, I talked about macronutrient combination—and that’s a really important topic.
+In my last post, I talked about macronutrient combination—a really important topic, and the first step towards developing an understanding of macronutrients in general.

-Not just the combination, but understanding macronutrients in general, and understanding each one in it’s own right.
-And so, in both this post and the one to follow, I am going to give you the nuts and bolt (AND some recipes!)
+The next step is to move beyond combination and general discussion, and learning about each macronutrient in it’s own right.
+And so, in both this series of posts, I am going to give you the nuts and bolts (AND some recipes!).

 Carbohydrates seem to be the “focus” of my diets (especially fat loss diets), so it makes sense to start there.
-Carbs have taken a real beating in the media ever since a fat-ass named Atkins decided we weren’t allowed to eat donuts anymore.
+Carbs have taken a real beating in the media ever since a some guy named Atkins (you may have heard of him) decided we weren’t allowed to eat donuts anymore.
 (Prior to this we were allowed to eat donuts, but they had to be reduced fat; this made us feel better about ourselves).

 All joking aside, carbs do get kind of a bad rap; or, at least, a worse one than they deserve.
 Carbs come in a variety of forms.
 Some are good for you, and some are bad.
 The bad ones are usually highly processed and broken down so completely that they are no longer recognizable.